cancerberoSgx/ruby-object-model-article/ruby-object-model.md

 This makes

-Although this is often not supported by static languages like Java or C++, other scripting languages like JavaScript supports this very strightforward:
+Although this is often not supported by static languages like Java or C++, other scripting languages like JavaScript supports this very straightforward:

 <!-- belong to an object class not to the object itself, then all instances of a class are not part of instances but part of the instance's class. -->